2021 Rugby World Cup qualifying: Europe

-Round 3

 Oceania

 Oceania Rugby was granted one spot to the winner of the playoff of the highest ranked teams in the 2019 Oceania Rugby Women's Championship (Oceania 1) which was held in Fiji from 18 to 30 November; the loser of the playoff would play against the winner of another playoff between the lowest ranked teams to gain the right enter the Final Qualification tournament as Oceania 2.
 Six teams competed in the competition with Australia and New Zealand each sending a development team to the tournament.
 The six teams were separated into two groups with New Zealand A joining Samoa and Tonga in Pool A while Australia A, Fiji and Papua New Guinea went into Pool B. A split pool format was used whereby each team was scheduled to play three matches, but only against teams in the opposite pool.